 Kai has not woken up yet, so doctors don’t have any real idea of the extent of the injury.
 However, they do know he had a severe knock to the head and they tell us rehabilitation will take many many months.
 They also said that Kai is young and extremely fit which will really help.

-At the moment Kai is hooked up to a number of crazy machines that are beeping, flashing, showing numbers and strange waveforms.
+At the moment Kai is hooked up to several crazy machines that are beeping, flashing, showing numbers, and strange waveforms.
 He’s being fed intravenously and is on a respirator to help with his breathing.
 The nurses looking after Kai 24/7 are doing an amazing job and taking great care of him.
 The immediate goal is to get Kai off the respirator as soon as possible so he can move out of the Intensive Care Unit and onto the next step in the process.

 Some time ago we were told it would be good to play music for Kai so we took his mobile phone to the hospital and connected it to a Bluetooth speaker.
 He has a wide selection of music and particularly likes rap, some of the lyrics to the songs in his collection have a fair amount of explicit words beginning with the letter “f” or the word “mother”.
 The nurses like Kai’s collection, they don’t mind the lyrics and said that Kai has a great taste in music…… However, it would be awesome if people could create some new playlists for #KaiFight77 on Spotify so we can play them for him.

 We are still staying positive and taking things day by day.
-The support and good wishes from everyone has been absolutely amazing and uplifting; we have seen message boards, signed banners, #KaiFight77 stickers on helmets, Kai’s photo on facebook posts and much more.
+The support and good wishes from everyone have been absolutely amazing and uplifting; we have seen message boards, signed banners, #KaiFight77 stickers on helmets, Kai’s photo on Facebook posts, and much more.
 It’s very humbling to know how many people are concerned about Kai both from Australia and internationally.

-Kai has always been positive in the race of adversity.
+Kai has always been positive in the face of adversity.
 The quote below is from an Instagram post he made on 11 October 2019, it seems to be relevant now too.